DarshanBasavaraju/SOC-Threat-Intelligence-Triage-Lab/README.md

 # SOC-Threat-Intelligence-Triage-Lab
-Simulated SOC workflow for correlating proxy logs with external threat intelligence feed using Splunk.
+SOC threat intelligence enrichment and triage simulation using Splunk